Steelers dominate early, hold off Titans for 27-24 win

 Benny Snell Jr. added a 1-yard TD run, and Ray-Ray McCloud set up a touchdown with a 57-yard punt return.
 Pittsburgh scored at least 26 points for a sixth straight game to tie a stretch in 2015 for the longest in franchise history.

-The Steelers were without cornerback Mike Hilton, one of their best blitzers, not that the NFL’s No. 2 defense in both yards and points allowed missed him.
+The Steelers were without cornerback Mike Hilton, one of their best blitzers, not that the NFL’s No. 2 defense in both yards and points allowed missed him much.
 Pittsburgh outgained Tennessee 362-292 and held the NFL’s second-best scoring offense under 31 points for the first time since the opening week of the season.

-But the Titans had won four of their first five by rallying in the final two minutes of regulation or overtime, and they scored 17 straight to pull to 27-24.
+But the Titans had won four of their first five by rallying in the final two minutes of regulation or overtime, and they appeared ready to add another.

 Ryan Tannehill hit A.J.
-Brown on a short pass that the receiver took to the end zone for a 73-yard TD.
-Jayon Brown picked off a batted pass, setting up Gostkowski’s field goal.
-Derrick Henry capped the 12-play drive with a 1-yard TD with 10:13 left.
+Brown on a short pass that the receiver took to the end zone for a 73-yard TD in the third quarter.
+Jayon Brown picked off a batted pass, setting up Gostkowski.
+Then Derrick Henry capped a 12-play drive with a 1-yard TD with 10:13 left to set up the late drama.

-The Titans had the final chance after Amani Hooker intercepted Roethlisberger in the back of the end zone with 2:35 left.
+The Titans had the chance for another late win after Amani Hooker intercepted Roethlisberger’s pass to Smith-Schuster in the back of the end zone with 2:35 left.
 It was Roethlisberger’s third of the game, which Tennessee turned into only a field goal.

+Gostkowski had won the first three games this season for Tennessee with late field goals.

+“It was a gut punch to see that kick go wide right,” Tannehill said.
+“Had a ton of confidence going out there that Stephen was going to nail that kick.
+Unfortunately, obviously, it was a little bit wide.”

 Pittsburgh dominated early with a 161-1 edge in total offense before the Titans’ second offensive possession.
 The Steelers led 24-7 at halftime.